 Most big banks charge fees, sometimes monthly.
 They advertise “free-checking” but its only free if you learn how to skirt the fees.
 For example, you must have at least 10 transactions a month to avoid a monthly maintenance fee ($7 at my ex-bank).
 Some banks require you to sign up for direct-deposit in order to avoid a maintenance fee.
 So, “free” doesn’t always mean “no fee”.

 Online banks are great and offer awesome incentives over traditional banks.
-I first opened up my Ally savings account several years ago in 2012 when I became dissatisfied with the interest rate on my savings at the traditional, big bank.
-Ally offers 1.00% APY on their savings accounts.
+I first opened up my online savings account several years ago in 2012 when I became dissatisfied with the interest rate on my savings at the traditional, big bank.
+My new banl offers 1.20% APY on their savings accounts.

 There are other great, online banks around with fewer fees, less hassle, more convenience, and higher interest rates for checking accounts: